ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 is evaluated which decides whether the node of the element/member is selected.
-(While a logical expression evaluates to what mathematically is a Boolean value, we use the term *logical* to maintain a distinction from the Boolean values that JSON can represent.)
+(While a logical expression evaluates to what mathematically is a Boolean value, this specification uses the term *logical* to maintain a distinction from the Boolean values that JSON can represent.)

 During the iteration process, the filter expression receives the node